 Hurt, heartache, and disappointment are heavies.
 They weigh us down, but they are also part of the human condition.
 Not only do they cause us to experience an avalanche of other emotions, but they can make us feel as though things are not going to get better.
 The special person that’s chosen to move on, the friend that betrays us, the family member who abandons or that isn’t there when we need them most; these circumstances are painful, but they are burdens we don’t have to carry alone.
 God tells us in 2Corinthians 12:9 (NLT) “My grace is all you need.
 My power works best in weakness.”
 He will carry the load of our hurt and devastation.
 He will pick up the pieces and make our lives all we dreamed they would be.

-The greatest thing that we can do for ourselves is to surrender our pain, anger, and disappointment to Heavenly Father.
+The greatest thing that we can do for ourselves is to surrender our pain, anger, and disappointment to Heavenly Father through the Lord Jesus Christ.
 When we allow His love to takeover, bitterness is rubbed out, and our faith in Him is polished in the process!
 We need to ask Him to do a work in our hearts—to perform surgery on us through His love and give us a new heart.
 This should be our prayer—our open invitation to Him.
 He’ll do this for us, because He loves us, and He wants the joy of His glory to light up our hearts.■

 Holy Bible, New Living Translation, copyright © 1996, 2004, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
 All rights reserved.